ermasavior/gigih-hub/README.md

 ## Functional Requirements

 - [x] Saves user details (username, email, bio)
-- [x] Lets user make a new post
+- [x] Lets user make a new post with hashtag
-- [x] Lets user comment in a post
+- [x] Lets user comment in a post with hashtag
 - [ ] Lets user attach media (jpg, png, mp4) in a post or comment
-- [x] Lets user put hashtags in a post or comment
+- [ ] Lets user get posts with a hashtag
 - [x] Shows 5 trending hashtags

 ## Database Schema